 Unzip the simulator into the location of your choice.
 It will create a folder called pirover_simulator.
 This folder contains two files pysim.py (for use on Windows and Linux machines) and pysimosx.py (for use on Macs)

 If possible, add directory path to pirover_simulator to the PYTHONPATH used by IDLE (there are instructions for this in the next section).
-If this isn’t possible there are workarounds described in Worksheet 2 (for working at the command line) and Worksheet 5 (for working with files) but it will be an easier experience you do not need to grapple with.
+If this isn’t possible there are workarounds described in the workbook in Chapter 2 (for working at the command line) and Chapter 5 (for working with files) but it will be an easier experience you do not need to grapple with.

 SETTING THE PYTHONPATH: